MicrosoftDocs/architecture-center/docs/patterns/quarantine-content.md

 ## Example

-This example applies the [solution workflow](#solution) to a scenario where the workload team wants to integrate OCI artifacts from public registries to an Azure Container Registry (ACR) instance owned by the workload team and treated as a trusted artifact store.
+This example applies the [solution workflow](#solution) to a scenario where the workload team wants to integrate OCI artifacts from public registries to an Azure Container Registry (ACR) instance owned by the workload team and treats it as a trusted artifact store.

 The workload environment uses Azure Policy for Kubernetes to enforce governance.
 It restricts container pulls only from their trusted registry instance.
 Additionally, Azure Monitor alerts are set up to detect any imports into that registry from unexpected sources.